tuncadev/citymody/wp-content/plugins/tidio-live-chat/readme.txt

 - Talk to your visitors on the live chat – quickly solve issues and sell proactively
 - Use pre-made chatbot strategies to solve problems and increase sales
+- Automatically answer up to 70% of customer questions with Lyro AI for faster support
 - Preview carts, check order history, and recommend products directly in the chat
 - Add Tidio to your WordPress website in 30 seconds – just click “Download”
 - Manage and resolve customers' requests with a simple ticketing system